San Pedro Cathedral

 [West Portal Details]

 The chrismon here has the Greek letters "A" (alpha) and "Ω" (omega) hanging at the end of the cross's arm.
-Inscription surrounding the chrismon writes that the "P" (at the head of the cross) represents the Father, "A" the Son, and the double letter (X) refers to the Spirit, which together form "PAX" - Latin for "peace" (10).
+An inscription surrounding the chrismon describes that the "P" (at the head of the cross) represents the Father, "A" the Son, and the double letter (X) refers to the Spirit, which together form "PAX" - Latin for "peace" (10).

 [South Portal Left (West) Capital]